 And better yet: if it turns out that you’re really good at making non-performing notes into performing notes then you’ll actually have another way of making money: you can become the investor who buys non-performing notes at a discount and turns them into a performing (cash flowing!) notes again.

 Other Risks May Include An Out-Of-State Owner, Non-Predictable Notes, Etc.

 Notes that are local might be easier to deal with than those that are out-of-state.
 However, this varies.
-If you’re just starting out then make sure you buy notes that are only in NJ, NY, PA, or even just in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area (if available).
+If you’re just starting out then make sure you buy notes that are only in NC, NJ, or even just in North Carolina & New Jersey (if available).

 Or, you might find that the note’s cash flow is just not very predictable.
 Technically the note is non-performing sometimes and performing at other times.
 You may simply need to work with the homeowner to help them find a payment method that works for them.

 As with all investments, the risks tend to align with rewards: the riskier an investment is, the greater the reward.
 So it’s important that you find the balance between the amount of risk you’re willing to take on versus the amount of reward you want to have.